jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 distributed system might be constructed; however, actual systems might be realized more simply.
-The security considerations in [](#separation-p1-p2) provide an additional discussion of the implications of separating the TEAP server from the inner method server.
+The security considerations in [](#separation-p1-p2) provide an additional discussion of the implications of separating the TEAP server from the Inner Method server.

 ## Protocol-Layering Model